This post was updated by Lexi Rodrigo on February 20, 2018.

-- Number of comments and social shares posts usually get gives you an idea of how many people read the site.
+- The number of comments and social shares posts usually gives you an idea of how many people read the site.
 If both numbers are low, it generally means the readers aren’t engaged or there’s only a few of them.
 Either way, it’s usually not worth it to write for them.

 - How well their audience matches the one you want to attract.
 For example, if you target health enthusiasts, you shouldn’t write for a site about weight loss; you’ll find few enthusiasts there.
 Don’t just look at all sites in your general industry.
 Rather look at the readers’ interests and experience.

 If all indicators look positive, you can almost certainly get good results, but only trying will tell you for sure; I’ve been surprised a couple of times by smaller than expected results from big sites.